Applied CFD | OpenFOAM Training | Course Modules (2.5 days)

 - Transport phenomena: background, nature of molecular diffusion, Prandtl numbers, strain-rate

-- Multiphase flows: VOF method and equations, boundedness, interface properties, surface tension
+- Multiphase flows: VOF method and equations, initialisation and boundary conditions, multiphase transport

 - Rotating frames of reference: Multiple reference frames (MRF), setting MRF regions and controls

-- Arbitrary mesh interface: optimal meshing for rotating geometry, AMI interface, running an AMI simulation
+- Non-Conformal Coupling (NCC): optimal meshing for rotating geometry, configuring and running a simulation with NCC

 - Compressible/thermal flows: high speed flow, solving for energy, maintaining stability, achieving convergence